Santiago-Scheinig/Santiago-Scheinig/README.md

 ### Me and AI

-My relationship with **Artificial Intelligence (AI)** resembles a construction site.
-It's like working with an experienced engineer: It knows an incredible amount about materials, structures, engineering practices, and construction techniques.
+My relationship with **Artificial Intelligence (AI)** resembles a construction site. it's like working with an experienced engineer: It knows an incredible amount about materials, structures, engineering practices, and construction techniques.
 If it doesn't know something, it can usually research it faster than I can.
 The more it evolves, the more capable and reliable it becomes.

 But it lacks *ownership*, *purpose*, *intent*...
 It can suggest solutions, but it doesn't decide what is worth building or why.
 That's why construction sites still need architects.